 Nothing can be created unless there is mutuality.
 This is a spiritual law.
 It means that two apparently different entities come together to form one whole.
-They open toward each other, cooperating and affecting each other in such a way that something new is created.
+They open toward each other, cooperating and affecting each other in such a way that creates something new.
 It is the law of mutuality that bridges the gap between duality and unity.
 It’s the movement that eliminates separation.

 Make no mistake, this applies to every-stinking-thing, without exception.
 Whether we’re creating a work of art, composing a symphony, painting a picture, writing a story, cooking a meal, discovering a scientific breakthrough, healing an illness, building a relationship, or developing ourselves on a path of self-realization, the law of mutuality is in play.

 For any self-expression, the self merges with something beyond the self and something new comes into being.
 First there must be creative inspiration and imagination.
 The mind extends itself beyond what it previously knew existed and a plan forms.
 Then this creative aspect cooperates with the second aspect of mutuality, which is execution.
 Implied in step two are effort, perseverance and self-discipline.